ianhecker/oracle-measurement/temperature-feed/README.md

 bun install
 ```

-3. Setup the `.env` file inside of the `basic-feed` directory, and add your
+3. Setup the `.env` file inside of the `temperature-feed` directory, and add your
 private key

 ```bash